cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     CloudNativePG allows you to adopt that strategy.
-For more information, please refer to the talk given by Chris Milsted and Gabriele Bartolini at KubeCon NA 2022 entitled ["Data On Kubernetes, Deploying And Running PostgreSQL And Patterns For Databases In a Kubernetes Cluster"](https://www.youtube.com/watch?v=99uSJXkKpeI&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D) where this topic was covered in an exhaustive manner.
+For more information, please refer to the talk given by Chris Milsted and Gabriele Bartolini at KubeCon NA 2022 entitled ["Data On Kubernetes, Deploying And Running PostgreSQL And Patterns For Databases In a Kubernetes Cluster"](https://www.youtube.com/watch?v=99uSJXkKpeI&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D) where this topic was covered in detail.

 ## Kubernetes architecture

-Kubernetes natively provides the possibility to span across separate physical locations - also known as data centers, failure zones, or more frequently **availability zones** - connected to each other via redundant, low-latency, private network connectivity.
+Kubernetes natively provides the possibility to span separate physical locations - also known as data centers, failure zones, or more frequently **availability zones** - connected to each other via redundant, low-latency, private network connectivity.

-Being a distributed system, the recommended minimum number of availability zones for a Kubernetes cluster is three (3), providing a way for the control plane to be resilient over the failure of a single zone.
+Being a distributed system, the recommended minimum number of availability zones for a Kubernetes cluster is three (3), in order to make the control plane resilient to the failure of a single zone.
 For details, please refer to
 ["Running in multiple zones"](https://kubernetes.io/docs/setup/best-practices/multiple-zones/).
 This means that **each data center is active at any time** and can run workloads